josephramsay/lds_replicate/LDSIncremental/overview.rst

 12. Beneath the section header property values include {pkey, name, lastmodified, geocolumn, epsg, cql}

    * 12.1.
 Property 'pkey'.
 Defines the LDS primary key for this layer.
 Nominally set to 'id' this may very per layer.
    * 12.2.
 Property 'name'.
-Used as the name for the output table/file these are not guaranteed to be unique.
-Nominally set to LDS layer name.
+Used as the name for the output table/file.
+Nominally set to LDS layer name which are not guaranteed to be unique
    * 12.3.
+Property 'category'.
+User editable field to enable grouping of common layers.
+Nominally initialised with the WFS keyword field.
+   * 12.4.
 Property 'lastmodified'.
 This is a date string (yyyy-mm-dd) indicating the age of the data copied to output.
 It is used as a start point when doing auto-incremental updates.
-   * 12.4.
+   * 12.5.
 Property 'geocolumn'.
-Used as the name for the output geometry column
+The name for the output geometry column
+   * 12.6.
+Property 'index'.
+Value indicating the type of index to create on the output table; 'spatial' or 'primary'.
+Alternatively the user can specify columns individually
-   * 12.5.
+   * 12.7.
 Property 'epsg'.
 Specifies the required EPSG number to affect a projection change.
 If left blank the source projection will be retained
+   * 12.8.
+Property 'discard'.
+User specified fields to be excluded from output.
-   * 12.6.
+   * 12.9.
 Property 'cql'.
 Sets a cql filter for the layer.
-      * 12.6.1.
-The user is responsible for constructing well-formed CQL filters.
+      * 12.9.1.
+The user is responsible for constructing well-formed CQL filters (for their platform)
-      * 12.6.2.
+      * 12.9.2.
 Layer filters will be overriden globally in the config file or on the command line.

+13. The SpatiaLite driver will not return ASpatial layers.
+This is problematic when attempting to update Aspatial layers since we cannot read previously stored layers.
+An easy workaround is to completely reload aspatial layers as needed.
+14. FileGDB fails to create layers with non ESRI formatted Spatial References.
+When importing to FileGDB we employ the OGR MorphtoESRI function but success is not assured.
+SR title overwriting works but may result in spatial inconsistencies.
+Users should be aware of these potential issues
+15. GDAL does not support 64 bit integers.
+The current workaround forces the use of the feature-by-feature copy mechanism where we can transform the integer fiekds to string.
+Presently these fields are identified when they contain the string key 'sufi' in their name and for named tables only.
+Tables are listed in the main config file under [Misc]/64bitlayers
+16. Large layers are delivered incomplete over WFS.
+The main layer where we see this is NZ Primary Parcels, v:x772.
+For now we ignore such layers by listing them in the main config file under [Misc]/problemlayers

 - Write problems in the FileGDB driver are not addressed in GDAL 1.9.1 and full support is only available in nightly builds > ~July